 The delivery process of your new yacht from factory to hand over

-With the shipping locked in and European trucking company confirmed for the date of collection the factory prepare your yacht for transport.
+With the shipping locked in and European trucking company confirmed for the date of collection the factory prepares your yacht for transport.

 It is then trucked to the shipping port of departure, which can include Le Havre in France, Zeebrugge in Belgium or Bremerhaven in Germany.

 We like to take between two to three weeks after the yacht arrives to complete the commissioning process.

 The aft cabin/s are also prepared ready for the rudder installation with panels removed, cushions removed and extra layer of protection provided.
 The plastic wrap is removed and we install the safety lines and stanchions.
 The shipwright company responsible for installing the keel and rudder then go to work.
-Following the factory installation specification then prepare the keel, keel studs, hull and keel sump.
+Following the factory installation specification they prepare the keel, keel studs, hull and keel sump.

 The rigger then assembles the jib furler foil and prepares the mast for stepping.
 Care is taken at this point to ensure that all loose parts are secured to the mast and the mast section is clean and free from marks.
-A few days later after the keel has had time to settle the keel bolts are tightened again to a higher torque setting as per the factory specification.
+A few days later when the keel has had time to settle, the keel bolts are tightened again to a higher torque setting as per the factory specification.
 The hull keel join is cleaned up and then antifouled.

 After we launch the yacht we complete the rest of the commissioning.
 First up your yacht is given a long soapy bath.
 The next phase begins, starting with the rig, running all the control lines, installing blocks and tunning the rig to ensure the mast is straight in the yacht and correct tension is applied to the fixed rigging.
-Once the rig has been dockside tuned, we begin the process of installed the sails and optional equipment.
-At this point the Volvo Engineer attends the boat to conduct the Pre-Delivery Inspection making sure the installation is correct and the engine operates as per factory specification.
+Once the rig has been dockside tuned, we begin the process of installing the sails and optional equipment.
+At this point the Marine Engineer attends the boat to conduct the Pre-Delivery Inspection making sure the installation is correct and the engine operates as per factory specification.
 The licensed gas fitter attends the yacht to check and approve the installation as per Australian Standards and then every functioning item on board is checked for the correct operation.
 The yacht is now ready for sea trials in different conditions.
 After being sailed a few times the rig is re-tuned and any adjustments to the running rigging made.
-The engine specs under load are reported back to the Volvo Engineer.
+The engine specs under load are reported back to the Marine Engineer.
 Now begins the detailing of the yacht, both inside and outside, cleaned and polished ready for your inspection.